robb-j/r0b-blog/post/creating-a-nova-extension-with-typescript.md

 ## Setup

-First, create a folder to put your extension in, this will be referred to as the _root folder_ going forwards.
+First, create a folder to put your Extension in, this will be referred to as the _root folder_ going forwards.

 ```bash
 # Create a folder to put the project in